Debi Derryberry

-Debi Derryberry (born September 27, 1960) is an American voice actress who has provided voices for a number of animations and video games.
-She is best known for voicing the titular protagonist of the Jimmy Neutron franchise.
+Debi Derryberry (born September 27, 1960) is an American voice actress and musician who has provided voices for a number of animations and video games.
+From 2001 to 2006, she voiced the the titular protagonist of the Jimmy Neutron franchise.

 Biography

-Derryberry was born in Indio, California to a family of Hungarian Jewish descent.
+Derryberry was born Debi Greenberg on September 27, 1960, in Indio, California to a family of Hungarian-Jewish descent.
 Her grandparents were Holocaust survivors.
-After graduating from Indio High School in 1978, she attended the University of California, Los Angeles where she majored in kinesiology.
+After graduating from Indio High School in 1978, she attended the University of California, Los Angeles and majored in kinesiology there.
+In 1977, Derryberry was in an Off-Broadway production of To Kill a Mockingbird at Circle Theatre, where she played Scout.
 After college, she moved to Nashville to become a country singer.

-Her first acting role was as Skeeter in Hey Vern, It's Ernest! along with Jim Varney, which was filmed in 1987.
+Her first film role was as Skeeter in Hey Vern, It's Ernest! along with Jim Varney, which was filmed in 1987.
 She was also a body double for Scott Menville in Ernest Goes to Camp (1987).
-Scott's mother, Dorothy Menville, convinced Debi to try her hand at voice-overs.
-She sent her demo to several agents and casting directors, among whom Ginny McSwain who advised Debi to move back from Nashville to California and cast her as Jackie on Bobby's World.
+Menville's mother, Dorothy Menville, convinced Derryberry to try her hand at voice-overs.
+She sent her demo to several agents and casting directors, among them Ginny McSwain who advised Derryberry to move back from Nashville to California and then cast her as Jackie on Bobby's World.

-Her voice roles include the title character from the first CGI film Jimmy Neutron: Boy Genius and its CGI TV series The Adventures of Jimmy Neutron, Boy Genius, Wednesday in Hanna-Barbera's The Addams Family, Tinker Bell on Fox's Peter Pan & the Pirates, Nergal Jr. in The Grim Adventures of Billy & Mandy, Jay Jay, Herky, Savannah, and Revvin' Evan from Jay Jay the Jet Plane (Following the death of Mary Kay Bergman), Tad on various LeapFrog animated videos and DVD's from 2003 to 2004, Coco Bandicoot in the Crash Bandicoot series, Draculaura in Monster High, and Maureen Murphy in F is for Family.
+Her voice roles include the title character from the first CGI film Jimmy Neutron: Boy Genius and its CGI TV series The Adventures of Jimmy Neutron, Boy Genius, Wednesday in Hanna-Barbera's The Addams Family, Tinker Bell on Fox's Peter Pan & the Pirates, Nergal Jr. in The Grim Adventures of Billy & Mandy, Jay Jay, Herky, Savannah, and Revvin' Evan from Jay Jay the Jet Plane (following the death of Mary Kay Bergman), Tad on various LeapFrog animated videos and DVD's from 2003 to 2004, Coco Bandicoot in the Crash Bandicoot series, Draculaura in Monster High, and Maureen Murphy in F is for Family.

 Derryberry was the voice of Clay in the Playhouse Disney segments presented in the early 2000s.
 In English language dubs of anime series, she provided the voice of Ryo-Ohki in Tenchi Muyo!.
 She received a Best Actress in a Comedy award at the American Anime Awards for her work as Zatch in Zatch Bell! and for Chica's Magic Rainbow in FNAF World Update 2.